-- Emphasize the interdependence of knowledge
+- · Emphasize the interdependence of knowledge

 - · Seek wholeness

 - · Understand diversity and commonality

-- · Interact with other cultures: and
+- · Interact with other cultur es: and

-- · Explore the past and look to the future
+- · Explore the past and look to the futur e

-Our General Education curriculum has been organized in four themes each of these themes; includes a variety of courses designed to develop specific knowledge, skills, and values.
+Our General Education curriculum has been or ganized in four themes; each of these theme ar eas include a variety of courses designed to de velop specific knowledge, skills, and values.
 The four themes of Personal Development; Biblical Foundations; Math, Science, and Technology; and Global Perspectives are complemented by an off-campus cross-cultural experience and a capstone course in Contemporary Christian Issues.

-The four General Education themes comprise both specific courses that all students take and categories from which students choose courses.
+The four General Education theme areas comprise both specific courses that all students take and categories from which students choose courses.
 General Education courses are arranged in a unified and developmental sequence spread through all four years of study and culminate in a capstone course.

 (For visual representations of our General Education curriculum, see our CWILT (p.
-28) and Humanities (p.
-29) curriculum maps.)
+34) and Humanities (http://catalog.bethel.edu/arts-sciences/general-information/general-education/themes-of-the-general-education-program/option-2-humanities/) curriculum maps).